ocaml/dune/doc/jsoo.rst

   separately and then linked together.
 This mode is useful during development as it builds more quickly.

 The separate compilation mode will be selected when the build profile is ``dev``, which is the default.
-There is currently no other way to control this behaviour.
+It can also be explicitly sepcified in an env stanza.
+See :ref:`dune-env` for more information.

 .. _js_of_ocaml: http://ocsigen.org/js_of_ocaml/